ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 --- abstract

 This document defines protocol mapping extensions for the Semantic Definition Format (SDF) to enable mapping of protocol-agnostic SDF affordances to protocol-specific operations.
-The protocol mapping mechanism allows SDF models to specify how properties, actions, and events should be accessed using specific non-IP protocols such as Bluetooth Low Energy and Zigbee.
+The protocol mapping mechanism allows SDF models to specify how properties, actions, and events should be accessed using specific IP and non-IP protocols such as Bluetooth Low Energy and Zigbee.

 --- middle

 # Introduction

 The Semantic Definition Format (SDF) {{-sdf}} provides a protocol-agnostic way to describe IoT devices and their capabilities through properties, actions, and events (collectively called affordances).
-However, when implementing these affordances on actual devices that use specific communication protocols, there needs to be a mechanism to map the protocol-agnostic SDF definitions to protocol-specific operations.
+However, when implementing these affordances on actual devices using specific communication protocols, there needs to be a mechanism to map the protocol-agnostic SDF definitions to protocol-specific operations.

-These protocols can be non-IP protocols that are commonly used in IoT environments, such as {{BLE53}} and {{Zigbee22}}, or IP-based protocols like HTTP or CoAP.
+These protocols can be non-IP protocols that are commonly used in IoT environments, such as {{BLE53}} and {{Zigbee22}}, or IP-based protocols, such as HTTP or CoAP.

 To leverage an SDF model to perform protocol-specific operations on an instance of a device, a mapping of the SDF affordance to a protocol-specific attribute is required.
 This document defines the protocol mapping mechanism using the `sdfProtocolMap` keyword, which allows SDF models to include protocol-specific mapping information alongside the protocol-agnostic definitions.

 # Conventions and Definitions